DEA Forbides Armored Car Companies From Transporting Cash from Cannabis Dispensaries

 Posted by Marijuana Doctors on 08/26/2013 in Medical Marijuana Laws

-Though 20 states and DC have legalized medical marijuana for medicinal use, the Drug Enforcement Administration has ordered all security and armored vehicle companies to stop servicing legal medical marijuana dispensaries.
+Though many states and DC have legalized medical marijuana for medicinal use, the Drug Enforcement Administration has ordered all security and armored vehicle companies to stop servicing legal medical marijuana dispensaries.

 A press release from the group Law Enforcement Against Prohibition first broke the story by announcing that DEA officials are forbidding armored truck companies from transporting cash from medical marijuana dispensary to bank.
 Combining federal restrictions with threats made to banks about doing business with marijuana dispensaries, the act of transporting large amounts of cash without protection is fraught with risk and danger.